phaserjs/phaser/README.md

 * Group.setProperty will now check if the property exists before setting it, this applies to Group.setAll and anything else using setProperty internally.
 * QuadTree.retrieve now checks to see if the given Sprite has a body before carrying on.
 * ArcadePhysics.collideSpriteVsGroup checks if Sprite has a body before carrying on, now safely skips sub-groups or other non-Sprite group children.
+* Group.remove now checks the child to see if it's a member of the root Group before removing it, otherwise Pixi throws an Error.

 ### New Features